Cord Blood Stem Cells & Regenerative Medicine

 In The News: Cord Blood & Regen Med

-Over the last few years, cord blood applications have expanded beyond transplant medicine into areas of regenerative medicine in clinical research trials for autism and brain injuries.
+Cord blood applications have expanded beyond transplant medicine into areas of regenerative medicine in Clinical Research Trials for certain brain disorders.

 Cord Blood & Autism

-After demonstrating that it's safe for children with Autism Spectrum Disorder (ASD) to receive cord blood, a clinical trial is now underway to determine the effects of using a child's own cord blood or unrelated donor cord blood in children with autism.
-ViaCord families are participating in this innovative research to help kids with conditions once thought untreatable.
+After demonstrating cord blood's safety in children with Autism Spectrum Disorder (ASD) researchers completed a Phase I/II Clinical Trial to determine the effects of using a child's own cord blood or unrelated donor cord blood in children with ASD.
+Many ViaCord families participated in this innovative research to help kids with conditions once thought untreatable.
+Results were published in The Journal of Pediatrics (May 2020).

 Cord Blood & Cerebral Palsy